 - The PRCA has employed 30 women and 12 men since the start of the 2013/14 financial year.
 At the start of the 2016/17 financial year, the PRCA employed 15 women and 8 men. - Half of employees since the start of the 2013/14 financial year would be classified as the Office for National Statistics (ONS) Major Group 4 (Administrative and Secretarial Occupations) subcomponents 41 (Administrative Occupations).
-Notably, the Communications department contains employees in the same occupation group as a majority of our members: Major Group 2 (Professional Occupations) sub-group 2472 (Public Relations Professionals). - The PRCA's median single figure gender pay gap is 9.1%.
-It is significantly lower than the 19.2% figure accepted by the Government Equalities Office (established by the ONS) for all employees1.
-It is also marginally lower than the ONS figure for solely full-time employees2. - The PRCA's gender pay gap for junior-level staff is -8.5% (meaning it is in favour of women).
+Notably, the Communications department contains employees in the same occupation group as a majority of our members: Major Group 2 (Professional Occupations) sub-group 2472 (Public Relations Professionals). - The PRCA's median single figure gender pay gap is 9.1%. - The PRCA's gender pay gap for junior-level staff is -8.5% (meaning it is in favour of women).
 The PRCA's gender pay gap for managerial-level staff is -4% (meaning it is in favour of women).
 The PRCA's gender pay gap for director-level staff is 38.2%. - The PRCA's gender pay gap in quartile one (highest) is 43.7%.
 The PRCA's gender pay gap in quartile two (mid-high) is 1.5%.
 The PRCA's gender pay gap in quartile three (mid-low) is 6.3%.
-The PRCA's gender pay gap in quartile four (lowest) is 4.8%. - This reports follows our joint work with PRWeek and Women in PR in the summer and our joint response to the Government's gender pay gap consultation in August and September 20153. - This report makes a number of commitments: we do not currently conduct an employee survey; we have not previously recorded promotion rank by gender; we have not recorded or defined flexible working across the organisation; and we have not previously recorded the difference between starting salaries.
+The PRCA's gender pay gap in quartile four (lowest) is 4.8%. - This reports follows our joint work with PRWeek and Women in PR in the summer and our joint response to the Government's gender pay gap consultation in August and September 20151. - This report makes a number of commitments: we do not currently conduct an employee survey; we have not previously recorded promotion rank by gender; we have not recorded or defined flexible working across the organisation; and we have not previously recorded the difference between starting salaries.
 The PRCA will now ensure these needs are met.
-The PRCA will also track
+The PRCA will also track the percentage change in its gender pay gap over time by reproducing the required figures annually.